-Nicholas Schultz joined the Royal New Zealand Ballet as Ballet Master in January 2018.
+Nicholas Schultz joined the Royal New Zealand Ballet as a Ballet Master in 2018.

 Nicholas grew up in Grand Rapids, Michigan where he began his dance studies at Grand Rapids Ballet School, under the direction of Charthel Arthur and Robert Estner.
 He was a member of both the Junior and Senior Trainee divisions, performing numerous productions alongside Grand Rapids Ballet.
 Nicholas also studied with the Joffrey Ballet for three summers, as well as under the direction of Sergio Stefanski at the National Ballet of Canada for a summer.

 In 2002, Nicholas joined Grand Rapids Ballet as an apprentice and was promoted to full company member in 2003.
 During his tenure with the company, he danced numerous leading and principal roles in ballets such as Giselle, Romeo and Juliet, The Sleeping Beauty, A Midsummer Night’s Dream, Cinderella, and many more.
 Nick has danced many works by iconic choreographers such as George Balanchine, José Limón, Paul Taylor, Val Caniparoli, and Davis Parsons as well as working with contemporary choreographers such as Olivier Wevers, Annabelle Lopez Ochoa, Mário Radačovský, Penny Saunders, Robyn Mineko Williams, and Sagi Gross to name a few.